Viewing films safely online

 You can check to see if the video-on-demand platform you subscribe to uses BBFC age ratings by looking at the Digital Age Ratings page on our main website.
 That website contains information about all of our work, including our content information and information about 15 and 18 films and adult content.

 2. Find out why we've given a film or series the rating.

 Do your homework.
 Some films are rated U or PG because they contain no material that is unsuitable for a particular age category, but they might not necessarily be suitable for children.
 Gone With The Wind (PG) is a good example.
 This classic Hollywood film is rated PG but it isn't intended for children.

-Look up any film or series displaying our rating on our main bbfc.co.uk website and the ratings info will provide a summary of how and why a film was rated at any given category and gives you a list of the issues in the film including some brief examples.
+Look up any film or series displaying our rating on our main bbfc.co.uk website and the content advice will provide a summary of how and why a film was rated at any given category and gives you a list of the issues in the film including some brief examples.

 3. Enable parental controls on any video-on-demand service your children are using.